-If the MHP denies a request for expedited resolution of an appeal, it must transfer the appeal to the timeframe for standard resolution.
-In addition, the Plan shall complete all of the following actions:

-- 1. The Plan shall make reasonable efforts to provide the beneficiary with prompt oral notice of the decision to transfer the appeal to the timeframe for standard resolution; - 2.
-The Plan shall provide written notice of the decision to transfer the appeal to the timeframe for standard resolution within two calendar days of making the decision and notify the beneficiary of the right to file a grievance if the beneficiary disagrees with the extension; and - 3.
-The Plan shall resolve the appeal as expeditiously as the beneficiary's health condition requires and within the timeframe for standard resolution of an appeal (i.e., within 30 days of receipt of the appeal).
+- If the MHP denies a request for expedited resolution of an appeal, it must transfer the appeal to the timeframe for standard resolution.
+In addition, the Plan shall complete all of the following actions: - 1.
+The Plan shall make reasonable efforts to provide the member with prompt oral notice of the decision to transfer the appeal to the timeframe for standard resolution; - 2.
+The Plan shall notify the member in writing of the decision to transfer the appeal to the timeframe for standard resolution within two calendar days of making the decision and notify the beneficiary of the right to file a grievance if they disagree with the decision; and